WolfKP/Present/README.md

 # Present

 Present is a web application built with Python, HTML, and CSS, designed for music teachers to efficiently track and communicate their studio's attendance.
-Present also offers an easy-to-use interface for handling basic student information and calculating related summary statistics.
+It also offers an easy-to-use interface for handling basic student information and calculating related summary statistics.

 ## Features and Quirks